code-with-amitk/Code-examples/cpu_memory_thread_process/CPU/PCI/Peripheral-Devices/PCB-PCIConfigSpace.md

 | --- | --- | --- | --- |
 |index->|31 |...|0|

+### Steps of Accessing PCI Address Space
+- 1. Write on Index register `0xCF`
+- 2. Read or Write on Data Register `0xCFC`

 ## B. PCI DEVICE ADDRESSES
 - Device on PCI Bus can be represented by using 2 byte address with either of these: